afnanmmir/AfnansNotes/content/thoughts/BeReal.md

 Lastly, and I think the most important, is the fact that it is almost impossible for the app to be taken over by corporations like Instagram, Facebook, and Snapchat are.
 Corporations rely on user retention, which leads them to need to put out a large volume of posts.
 This leads users' feeds to be flooded more by corporate and sponsored posts rather than their friends.
 However, because users only post once a day on BeReal, corporations would have a much harder time attempting to reach users.
 Additionally, an explore page on BeReal is not a feature that works.
 There is already a discovery page, however, it almost never gets used.
 This provides the most pure social media experience, where you only see posts from your friends in chronological order, without being stopped by random sponsored posts.

-For these reasons, BeReal provides one of the most pure social media experiences, where you are seeing exactly what you expect on your feed.
+For these reasons, BeReal provides a pure social media experiences, where you are seeing exactly what you expect on your feed.

 # The Cons
 While there are a great amount of pros for BeReal, there are a couple foundational aspects of the app that may lead to the demise of the app.